FatumaA/technical-blogs/cli62fwx0000109l22hy0cynt.md

 After which, run the following command to create a new function:
 `supabase functions new name-of-function`

-Add an ".env" file within the created Supabase directory with the following values:
-`SEND_EMAIL=your-sending-email POSTMARK_API_TOKEN=your-postmark-key`

-Then run `supabase secrets set --env-file ./supabase/.env` for the CLI to pick up the variables.
 The Supabase-specific variables such as the project URL and keys come already prepopulated and available.

 Replace the contents in the functions/name-of-function/index.ts file with the following: